THE UPACK PROGRAM PACKAGE

 spgr naamsp

 The space group name (upper or lower case, slashes may be omitted).
-This card must always be present.
+This card must always be present, except when the name of the directory is the same as that of the space group.

-Structures with energy higher than emax (with respect to the lowest energy found at that time) are not included in the output file.
+Structures with energy higher than emax1 (with respect to the lowest energy found at that time) or higher than the absolute value emax2 are not included in the output file.

 axes amin amax bmin bmax cmin cmax {0.4 2.5 0.4 2.5 0.4 2.5}